TL;DR

 Don't let the £15,000 driving financial trap catch you unprepared.
 Your motor insurance is the most powerful tool you have to protect your finances from the inevitable bumps in the road. (illustrative estimate)

 Take control of your motoring costs today.
-Get a fast, free, and competitive quote from WeCovr and ensure you have the undeniable protection you need.
+Get a fast, free, and competitive quote from WeCovr and help support you have the undeniable protection you may need.

 Sources